 I like this recipe because it's simple enough for a quiet night in with the family, but can easily be scaled up to suit a holiday-sized meal.
 The flavour is consistent whether you prefer chicken or turkey.
 So, choose whichever bird suits your event best.

 Keep It FODMAP Friendly

-Next, you’re going to need 1 quart (4 cups) of vegetable stock.
+Next, you're going to need 1 quart (4 cups) of vegetable stock.
 You can either use a pre-packaged low FODMAP vegetable stock or make your own.
-I haven’t found a FODMAP friendly stock at my local grocery store.
-So, I normally make my own.
+If you can't find a low FODMAP vegetable stock at your local store, you can grab one online from Fody Foods Co.

 According to Monash University, there aren't any FODMAPs in the tops of a green onion or in carrots.
 This means you can safely add as many as you want to your broth, brine, or stuffing without contributing to your FODMAP load.

 Last but not least, this recipe also uses butter.
 The Monash app has a note that says butter doesn't have any FODMAPs (because it's all fat).
 So, you don't need to worry about using a lactose-free brand.

 Whose Side Are You On?

 I normally like to pair this recipe with my low FODMAP green beans and my FODMAP friendly roasted garlic mashed potatoes.
 I like these side dishes for two reasons: 1) they're delicious, and 2) I don't need my oven (which is obviously full of chicken).
 If you pair your roasted chicken with something else, let me know in the comments.
 I'm always on the hunt for fun side dishes.

 Whether you're planning a delicious family meal or a holiday feast, this low FODMAP roasted chicken is dressed to impress!
 The secret is a savoury brine and a delicious herb rub that leave your bird crispy on the outside and juicy on the inside.